Tulsa vs. Memphis NCAA Football Odds, Plays and Insights | October 9, 2021

 Tulsa vs. Memphis College Football Odds, Plays and Insights

-The Tulsa Golden Hurricane (1-4, 0-0 AAC) are 3.5-point favorites at home at Skelly Field at H.A.
-Chapman Stadium against the Memphis Tigers (3-2, 0-0 AAC) on Saturday, October 9, 2021.
-Both teams have dynamic passing games, with the Golden Hurricane 23rd in passing yards per game, and the Tigers 22nd.
-The point total for the contest is set at 61.
+A pair of the nation's best passing attacks square off when the Tulsa Golden Hurricane (1-4, 0-0 AAC) take college football's 23rd-ranked passing offense into a matchup with the Memphis Tigers (3-2, 0-0 AAC), who have the No. 22 passing offense, on Saturday, October 9, 2021.
+The Golden Hurricane are 3.5-point favorites.
+The contest's point total is set at 61.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.